barlima/RailsReactGraphQLAuthentication/README.md

 ## Running the application

-Since the app is on Rails, the only necessary thing is to run the rails server:
+To run the server use foreman.
+The Procfile for development is located in `Procfile.dev`:
 ```
-$ rails s
+$ foreman start -f Procfile.dev -p 3030
 ```